Hybridization and postprocessing in finite element exterior calculus: Domain decomposition of the Hodge--Laplace problem

 \section{Domain decomposition of the Hodge--Laplace problem}

-This section presents a domain decomposition of the Hodge--Laplace problem, where the bounded Lipschitz domain $ \Omega \subset \mathbb{R}^n $ is partitioned into Lipschitz subdomains $ K \in \mathcal{T} _h $ with non-overlapping interiors.
-This will be the foundation for the hybrid methods in \cref{sec:hybrid}, where $\Omega$ is polyhedral and $ K \in \mathcal{T} _h $ are individual elements of a conforming mesh.
+This section presents a domain decomposition of the Hodge--Laplace problem, where $ \Omega \subset \mathbb{R}^n $ is partitioned into non-overlapping Lipschitz subdomains $ K \in \mathcal{T} _h $.
+This will be the foundation for the hybrid methods in \cref{sec:hybrid}, where $\Omega$ is polyhedral and $ K \in \mathcal{T} _h $ are elements of a conforming mesh.
 However, the results of this section also apply to more general types of domain decomposition.
-Our approach generalizes the three-field domain decomposition method of \citet{BrMa1994} for the scalar Poisson equation, which is the case $ k = 0 $.